 The final part of compelling content is a concise statement of its value.

-All good content has some sort of point it’s making (often more than one).
+All good content has some point it’s making (often more than one).

-After reading an article, a reader has likely taken in a lot of information (depending on the length and detail).
+After reading an article, a reader likely takes in a lot of information (depending on the length and detail).

 If you’ve done your job right, they’ve read most words and even understand how to use most of your advice because you’ve provided clear examples.

 Now, those examples are really introductory examples.
-Imagine that you just learned your basic addition and subtraction skills and someone asked you what 2+2 is.
+Imagine that you just learned your basic addition and subtraction skills, and someone asked you what two+two is.
 You understand how it works on a basic level.

 But then you get to the more complicated questions that require you to combine everything you learned.
 This is where it gets tricky.

 The final part of compelling content is putting the pieces together.
-Recap the main point of the article, the problems you have solved, and the ways your readers can apply what they’ve learned in their own lives.
+Recap the article’s main point, the problems you have solved, and the ways your readers can apply what they’ve learned in their own lives.

-I end every post with the “Conclusion” section, but you could call it whatever you like:
+We end every post with the Conclusion section, but you could call it whatever you like:

 The important thing is that it’s concise and it contains a valuable message.

 Really zoom in on the most important thing you want your readers to do after reading your article.
-In the above example, I ask my readers to pick one or two aspects of technical SEO to learn more about.
+In the above example, we ask our readers to pick one or two aspects of technical SEO to learn more about.

-Incorporate some—ideally all—of these components into your content, and I think you’ll be pleasantly surprised to see how the quality of your content and your readers’ engagement increase over time.
+Incorporate some — Ideally, all these components into your content, and we think you’ll be pleasantly surprised to see how the quality of your content and your readers’ engagement increase over time.